A time-dependent scattering approach to core-level spectroscopies: Introduction

 \section{Introduction}

-In the past couple of decades, advances in experiments with light have paved the way to a new era in the study of elementary excitations of correlated matter\cite{Ament2011,Kotani2008core,Devereaux2007-RevModPhys.79.175,Kotani2011-RevModPhys.73.203,Wang2018-NatRM3.312W}.
+Recent advances in experiments with light have paved the way to a new age in the study of elementary excitations of correlated matter\cite{Ament2011,Kotani2008core,Devereaux2007-RevModPhys.79.175,Kotani2011-RevModPhys.73.203,Wang2018-NatRM3.312W}.
 High intensity X-ray sources, ultrafast pulses, and detectors with enhanced resolution for photon scattering measurements\cite{Ament2011,Kotani2011-RevModPhys.73.203,RueffF2013-RIXSCookbook} have driven a continuous improvement of techniques such as X-ray absorption (XAS) and emission (XES) spectroscopies \cite{DeGroot2001, Rehr2006-1547, Chen2019-PRB.99.104306}, resonant inelastic X-ray scattering (RIXS) \cite{Ament2011,Jia2016-PhysRevX.6.021020,Kotani2011-RevModPhys.73.203,RueffF2013-RIXSCookbook} as well as their corresponding dynamical versions (e.g. non-equilibrium or NE-XAS and time-resolved tr-RIXS).
-In particular, the possibility to probe with energy and momentum resolution excitations arising from charge, spin and orbital degrees of freedom has made RIXS the favorite tool to study the spectrum of solids and complex materials, including transition-metal compounds \cite{Tsutsui2000,Kourtis2012-PhysRevB.85.064423,Kumar_2018, Kumar2019-PhysRevB.99.205130,Wang_2019}, Mott and anti-ferromagnetic insulators and unconventional high $T_c$ superconductors \cite{Braicovich2010-PhysRevLett.104.077002,LeTacon2011-Nat,Dean2015-highTc, Suzuki2018-Nat}.
+In particular, the possibility to probe with energy and momentum resolution excitations arising from charge, spin and orbital degrees of freedom has made RIXS the favorite tool to study the spectrum of solids and complex materials, including transition-metal compounds \cite{Tsutsui2000,Kourtis2012-PhysRevB.85.064423,Kumar_2018, Kumar2019-PhysRevB.99.205130,Wang_2019}, Mott and anti-ferromagnetic insulators and unconventional high $T_c$ superconductors \cite{Braicovich2010-PhysRevLett.104.077002,LeTacon2011-Nat,MDean2016, Mazzone2020,Dean2015-highTc,Suzuki2018-Nat}.